IBM-Watson/nutch-indexer-discovery/README.md

   </property>
 ```

-To build the plugin, run
+To build the plugin, run:

 ```bash
 ./gradlew buildPlugin
 ```

 This will take about 4-5 minutes to complete.
+It may hang a bit; please be patient.
 That's it.
 Everything is now setup to crawl websites.

 Adding new Domains to crawl with Nutch
 --------------------------------------

-1. Edit the textfile `seed/urls.txt` containing a list of seed URLs.
+1. Edit the text file `seed/urls.txt` containing a list of seed URLs.

   ```bash
   $ mkdir seed